 For alternative institutions, the community social welfare programs described above in the community section is an example of this.
 Others are workers coops in the UK and Mondragon in Spain.
 Concerning alternative media, see here.
 Concerning credit unions, see here.
 Libertarian municipalist people’s assemblies (see above in municipalism section) are an example of an alternative government.
 There is the recent idea of public-commons partnerships where citizens become co-owners, co-earners and co-decision-makers of municipal cooperatives.

-There is a lot of crossover between rights, identity politics and issues, so for now I’ve combined them.
+There is a lot of crossover between rights and issues, so for now I’ve combined them.

 Rights include human rights, democratic and political rights (right to vote, citizenship, civil liberties), economic rights (right to a decent job and pay, and a social safety net such as benefits), rights to public goods/services (public healthcare, education, housing, media etc), community rights movement (see above), and rights of nature.